Conserved quantities enable the quantum Mpemba effect in weakly open systems: End Matter

 Fig.~\ref{figure:figEM1} shows normalized overlaps of different initial thermal states $\rho_\beta$, characterized by the inverse temperature $\beta$, and the left eigenvector $\rho_{\text{slow}}^{(l)}$, corresponding to the slowest right eigenvector $\rho_{\text{slow}}^{(r)}$ of the projected Liouvillian, $||\rho_{\text{slow}}^{(r)}||_1*\tr[(\rho_{\text{slow}}^{(l)})^\dagger \rho_\beta]$.
 Normalization is chosen to avoid any ambiguity regarding the separate normalization of the left and right eigenvectors, under the standard assumption $\tr[(\rho_{i}^{(l)})^\dagger \rho_{j}^{(r)}]=\delta_{ij}$.
 Fig.~\ref{figure:figEM1}(a) shows result for the chaotic choice of transverse field Ising parameters, while panel (b) shows results for the integrable parameters.
 For both cases, there exists a thermal initial state that is orthogonal to the slowest mode.
 Different shades correspond to different system sizes, from lighter to darker shade for increasing system sizes $L=8, 10, 12, 14, 16$.
 Whether this can allow for the occurrence of the Mpemba effect depends on the distance of the initial thermal state to the steady state, on Fig.~\ref{figure:figEM1} shown for different definitions of distance: the trace distance $d_T(\rho_\beta,\rho_{\infty}^{(D)}) = \tr\Big[\sqrt{(\rho_\beta-\rho_{\infty}^{(D)})^2}\Big]$, the Frobenius distance $d_F(\rho_\beta,\rho_{\infty}^{(D)})=\sqrt{\tr[(\rho_\beta-\rho_{\infty}^{(D)})^2]}$ and the normalized Frobenius distance $d_L(\rho_\beta,\rho_{\infty}^{(D)})=\sqrt{\tr[(\rho_\beta-\rho_{\infty}^{(D)})^2]/(\tr[(\rho_\beta)^2] + \tr[(\rho_{\infty}^{(D)})^2])}$.
-Here we considered the steady state projected to the diagonal subspace, $\rho_{\infty}^{(D)}$.
-Again, increasingly darker shades correspond to the same increasingly larger system sizes.
+Here we consider the steady state projected onto the diagonal subspace, $\rho_{\infty}^{(D)}$.
+Again, increasingly darker shades correspond to increasingly larger system sizes.
 The most important conclusion from the above analysis is that for the chaotic model with a single conserved quantity, the initial thermal state that is orthogonal to the slowest mode is also the state that is closest to the steady state, ruling out the observation of the Mpemba effect.
 With increasing system sizes minima in different distances are just deepening, since in the thermodynamic limit the diagonal projection of the steady state is also a thermal state and thus orthogonal to the other decaying modes.
 On the other hand, for the integrable model in panel (b), the dip in the distances is at a different temperature and is getting shalower with increasing system sizes where the GGE character of the steady state is becoming more pronounced.
 In the interval of initial state temperatures between the minima of the overlap with the slowest mode and the distance to the steady state are pairs of initial temperatures for which the Mpemba effect could be observed.
+If one of them is the thermal state orthogonal to the slowest mode (in our case at or close to $\beta = 0$), we observe the \textit{strong} Mpemba effect.
 A secondary observation is that various distances behave qualitatively similar but quantitatively different.
 Trace and normalized Frobenius distance are somewhat more similar, which is the reason why we used the latter also in the main text.
 Previously it was already pointed out by Ref.~\cite{fagotti13gge2} that the normalized Frobenius distance captures the comparison of observables and reduced density matrices in the two states considered better than the bare Frobenius distance.
+Other studies have used the entanglement asymmetry \cite{alba2017, joshi-24, murciano2024}, the trace distance \cite{shapira, zhang2024}, the Frobenius distance \cite{cll-21}, relative entropies \cite{goold} and reduced fidelities \cite{parez} to quantify the quantum Mpemba effect.